nolascojoao/aws-rds-dms-migration-lab/README.md

   --master-user-password adminpassword \
   --allocated-storage 20
 ```
-- **Purpose:** Create an RDS MySQL instance, which will serve as the destination for the migration.

 #### 2.2.
 Note the RDS Endpoint
 - After the RDS instance is created, note down the RDS Endpoint for use in the migration task.